What is territory optimization?

 Who needs sales territory mapping software?

 We've talked a lot about territory planning from the perspective of a sales organization or sales operations manager.
 It's a critical piece of the puzzle for those companies.
-But there are other businesses that can benefit from territory mapping software, including:
+But others benefit from territory mapping software, including:

 If your business includes multiple locations, you need franchise territories.
 Creating demographic maps with sales analytics can help you uncover new areas that are ripe for new locations.
 And being able to show an attractive new territory can help seal the deal with a prospective franchisee.